 An important message to our supporters

 Moorelands Community Service places a high value on our relationship with you, our donors.
-Without your support we would not be able to achieve our mission to help kids shape brighter futures.
+Without your support, we would not be able to achieve our mission to help kids bridge the opportunity gap.
 We thank you for your commitment to us.

 We believe that transparency and accountability are essential to our success.
-In 2008, Moorelands was among the early adopters who joined Imagine Canada’s Ethical Code Program.
+In 2017, Moorelands was successfully accredited by the Imagine Canada Standards program.

-The Ethical Fundraising and Financial Accountability Code establishes a set of standards for charitable organizations to manage and report their financial affairs responsibly.
-By adhering to these standards, we are complying with generally accepted practices for soliciting and managing donor dollars.
-This is important because you, our supporters, are entitled to transparency and the to making the greatest impact possible withyour investment in us.
+As an accredited organization, it has been recognized that we meet with accepted practices for soliciting and managing donor dollars.
+This is important because you, our supporters, are entitled to transparency and to making the greatest impact possible with your investment in us.

-If you have any questions about our adherence to the Ethical Code, please feel free to e-mail Maureen Lewis or phone her at 416-466-9987 ext.
-307, or download/request a copy of our financial statements.
-You can also download the Ethical Code itself by going to www.imaginecanada.ca.
+If you have any questions about our adherence to the Standards Program, please feel free to e-mail Maureen Lewis or phone her at 416-466-9987 ext.
+307, or download a copy of our financial statements.
+You can learn more about the Standards Program by going to www.imaginecanada.ca.